kohzuh/invoice-scanner/README.md

 # Invoice Tracker

 Invoice Tracker is a local Flask web app for scanning invoice items by UPC and tracking counted quantities against expected quantities.
+Made for work, hence why it only supports RCSS standardized documents.
+Example invoice included if you wanted to test it out.

+Intended to be used via a Zebra handheld scanner.

 ---